cschulzsuper/object-inspection/docs/building-a-business-application-part-3.md

 ![RemoteEnv](./bucket/5f96dcda-96e6-4488-8955-48401d6c874c.png)

 I ran the project and got another certificate error, as they are my kryptonite.
-The certificate from Azure Cosmos DB is for `localhost`, but in the container configuration I don’t use `localhost` as hostname I use `cosmos`.
+The certificate from Azure Cosmos DB is for `localhost`, but in the container I don’t use `localhost` as hostname I use `cosmos`.

 As the devcontainer is only for development, I have the option to disable some of the security magic related to the certificate.
 I modified the cosmos connection in the EF Core configuration.